tls-stuff/rfc8447bis-new/draft-salowey-tls-rfc8447bis.md

 Note:
-: If an item is not marked as "Recommended" it does not necessarily mean that it is flawed; rather, it indicates that the item either has not been through the IETF consensus process, has limited applicability, or is intended only for specific use cases.
+: If an item is not marked as "Recommended", it does not necessarily mean that it is flawed; rather, it indicates that the item either has not been through the IETF consensus process, has limited applicability, or is intended only for specific use cases.

-NOTE:
 The extensions added by {{!RFC8446}} are omitted from the above table;
 additionally, token_binding is omitted, since
 {{?I-D.ietf-tokbind-negotiation}} specifies the value of the "Recommended" column as for this extension.

-{{!RFC8446}} also uses the TLS ExtensionType Registry originally created in {{?RFC4366}}.
+{{!RFC8446}} also uses the TLS ExtensionType Values registry originally created in {{?RFC4366}}.
 The following text is from [RFC8446] and is included here to ensure alignment between these specifications.